More about: Adventure and Nature Activities in Bali

 Along the way, in addition to the thrill of navigating the turbulent waters, you can see hidden waterfalls, impressive rock canyons and engravings carved into the river walls by local artists.

-If you want to explore the wilder side of the island, a quad biking tour through the Balinese jungle is the best option.
+If you want to explore the wilder side of the island, a quad bike tour through the Balinese jungle is the best option.
 This tour takes you along dirt tracks, river crossings and trails surrounded by lush vegetation, offering an adrenaline rush in the middle of nature.

 To make the experience even more thrilling, you can combine it with white water rafting on the same day, enjoying the speed of land and the power of water in one complete adventure.